 - SO1.
-To strategically allocate the land resources required and thereby ensure that enough land is made available in order to meet the sustainable housing, economic and community facilities needs of the Borough in the period to 2017 as identified in the Community Strategy and where appropriate in the Mayor's Spatial Development Strategy (London Plan). - SO2.
-To secure high quality, accessible and well designed development that seeks to make the most efficient use of brownfield land including, where appropriate, of higher density, mixed use development and sustainable development.
+To ensure that enough land is made available in order to meet the housing, economic and community facilities needs of the borough in the period to 2017 as identified in the Community Strategy and where appropriate in the Mayor's Spatial Development Strategy (London Plan). - SO2.
+To secure high quality, accessible and well designed development that seeks to make the most efficient use of brownfield land including, where appropriate, of higher density, mixed use development. - SO3.
+To promote safe, healthy and inclusive communities and respect the needs of the borough's diverse and multi-cultural communities.

-- SO3.
-To promote safe, healthy and inclusive communities and respect the needs of the borough's diverse and multi-cultural communities. - SO4.
-To increase Hillingdon's accessibility - SO5.
-To enhance the environment in Hillingdon by addressing local causes of pollution and climate change. - SO6.
-To safeguard the borough's rural and urban heritage. - SO7.
-To deliver a choice and mix of housing types and tenures which cater for a range of needs and aspirations including those in need of affordable housing, in order to promote the establishment of mixed sustainable communities. - SO8.
-To promote Hillingdon's economy through a planning framework for sustainable and competitive economic growth which promotes employment creation, leisure facilities and the role of town centres. - 4.4 The vision and the spatial objectives will be included in the addendum consultation on the Core Strategy in early 2008. - 4.5 This AMR concentrates on those areas required by Government in the 'Local Development Framework Monitoring: A Good Practice Guide'.
+SO4.
+To increase Hillingdon's accessibility

+- SO5.
+To enhance the environment in Hillingdon by addressing local causes of pollution and climate change.

+- SO6.
+To safeguard the borough's rural and urban heritage.

+- S07.
+To deliver a choice and mix of housing types and tenures which cater for a range of needs and aspirations including those in need of affordable housing, in order to promote the establishment of mixed sustainable communities.

+- SO8.
+To promote Hillingdon's economy through a planning framework for sustainable and competitive economic growth which promotes employment creation, leisure facilities and the role of town centres.

+- 4.4 The vision and the spatial objectives will be included in the addendum consultation on the Core Strategy in early 2008.

+- 4.5 This AMR concentrates on those areas required by Government in the 'Local Development Framework Monitoring: A Good Practice Guide'.
 This is supplemented by topics, which are considered by the Borough as important.
+The topics are:

+- Business Development

+- Housing

-The topics are: - Business Development - Housing - Health and Education - Transport - Local Services - Tourism - Minerals
+- Health and Education

+- Transport

+- Local Services

+- Tourism

+- Minerals